bard-rr/agent-api/README.md

 ## Setup

 Clone the open source reposatory from [here](https://github.com/bard-rr/agent-api).
-Run the application using:
+Run the application from the `app` directory using:

 `npm run start`

+The agent api will run on port `3001`.

 ## Website